Dserma/sermafw/README.md

     - 404     -> The layout called when we have a 404-page not found error.

-[Config/ConfigDAO.php]
+##Config/ConfigDAO.php

-  In the file "Config/ConfigDAO.php" we have to configure the "driver", "host", "user" and "password" for our database.
+  In the file `Config/ConfigDAO.php` we have to configure the `driver, host, user and password` for our database.

-  In "driver" variable, we can use "mysql", to MySql database, or "dblib", for MS-SQL Server in Linux.
+  In `driver` variable, we can use `mysql`, to MySql database, or `dblib`, for MS-SQL Server in Linux.

-[Config/Routes.php]
+##Config/Routes.php

   Here we tell to SermaFW all te routes that we will use in the application.
 The routes will lead our users to the Modules in our application.

-  The modules stay in the "Modules" folder.
+  The modules are in the "Modules" folder.

   Let's see an axample of a route: